rwbl/domoticz-micropython-projects/README.md

 The Domoticz hardware and related devices are added, either manually via the “Dummy Hardware Controller” or automatic via the “MQTT Auto Discovery Client Gateway with LAN interface” depending on the requirements of the project as described in this book.
 Note
-Whilst starting to write this book, most of the devices are virtual sensors assigned to the Dummy Hardware Controller, but also gradually start to use the (new) MQTT Autodiscover feature.
+Whilst starting to write this book, most of the devices are virtual sensors assigned to the Dummy Hardware Controller, but also gradually start to use the (new) MQTT Auto Discovery feature.

 The Automation events are developed in dzVents (Domoticz Easy Events).
 Event scripting with dzVents is well integrated in Domoticz and good documentation with many examples is available.